nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

     - [marketplace.visualstudio.com: Bridge to Kubernetes (Visual Studio)](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.mindaro) Bridge to Kubernetes for Visual Studio 2019
 - [==thenewstack.io: Living with Kubernetes: 12 Commands to Debug Your Workloads== 🌟](https://thenewstack.io/living-with-kubernetes-12-commands-to-debug-your-workloads/)
 - [==levelup.gitconnected.com: De-Mystifying Kubernetes Debugging==](https://levelup.gitconnected.com/de-mystifying-kubernetes-debugging-de9e1c82ac3e) __How to debug your microservice in VS Code with Bridge to Kubernetes__
+- [==opensource.googleblog.com: Introducing Ephemeral Containers==](https://opensource.googleblog.com/2022/01/Introducing%20Ephemeral%20Containers.html) **Ephemeral containers are a new type of container that are part of the Kubernetes core API.
+An Ephemeral Container may be added to an existing Pod for administrative actions like debugging, it runs until it exits, and it won't be restarted.
+An ephemeral container runs within the Pod's existing resource allocation and shares common container namespaces.**
+- [linkedin.com: Kubernetes Ephemeral Containers | Bibin Wilson](https://www.linkedin.com/pulse/kubernetes-ephemeral-containers-bibin-wilson/) Ephemeral Containers is one of the k8s beta features.

 ## Slides
 ??? note "Click to expand!"